iamvs-2002/JAVA/README.md

 # Java

-### This repo contains various concepts of Java like OOPS, Exception Handling, Multithreading etc.
+### This repo covers various concepts of Java like OOPS, Exception Handling, Multithreading, JDBC etc.

-If you have some code to contribute, kindly do so by raising an issue.
+If you have some code to contribute( or if you want to add new concept of Java), kindly do so by raising an issue.